Chemotaxis assay: Boyden chamber

 Chambers isolated by filters are proper tools for accurate determination of chemotactic behavior.
-The pioneer type of these chambers was constructed by Boyden.
+The pioneer type of these chambers was constructed by Stephen Boyden.
 The motile cells are placed into the upper chamber, while fluid containing the test substance is filled into the lower one.
 The size of the motile cells to be investigated determines the pore size of the filter; it is essential to choose a diameter which allows active transmigration.
 For modelling in vivo conditions, several protocols prefer coverage of filter with molecules of extracellular matrix (collagen, elastin etc.) Efficiency of the measurements was increased by development of multiwell chambers (e.g. NeuroProbe), where 24, 96, 384 samples are evaluated in parallel.
 Advantage of this variant is that several parallels are assayed in identical conditions.

 Bridge chambers

 In another setting, the chambers are connected side by side horizontally (Zigmond chamber) or as concentric rings on a slide (Dunn chamber) Concentration gradient develops on a narrow connecting bridge between the chambers and the number of migrating cells is also counted on the surface of the bridge by light microscope.
 In some cases the bridge between the two chambers is filled with agar and cells have to "glide" in this semisolid layer.